 Many writers struggle with the craft elements of scene/show, tell/exposition, and writing active or passive voice.
 Consider the following element descriptions, view the example and try to incorporate the same methods in your writing.

-Exposition – This tells the writer information.
+Exposition – This tells the reader information.
 Critique groups will say you’re telling too much or using too much exposition when they mean you’re not using enough scene.

 Example: Olivia lived in a house with her brother and sister.
 Her brother’s name was William and her sister’s name was Elaine.
 Each day the three siblings attended classes at The Wild Apothecary.
 Mr. Everland who taught the identification of medicinal herbs, came each day to escort them to the school.